DuroCodes/advancius/docs/ranks/staff-ranks.md

 ## Staff of the Month (SOTM)

-* This award is designed to recognize those staff members that are doing great work for the server, and is awarded on a monthly basis.
+* This award is designed to recognize those staff members that are doing great work for the server, and is awarded on a bimonthly basis.
+The first SOTM is selected by a vote including all staff, and the second SOTM is selected by a vote including only the head staff.